doctaphred/gitsync/README.md

 If nothing else, at least it led me to discover [this gem of the '90s](https://www.youtube.com/watch?v=byuPyhx5Ytg)

+Is it cheating to reorder my thoughts, or post them out of order?

 Welp, now I understand firsthand why Google Wave totally tanked...